sean-roberts354/odin-project-rock-paper-scissors/README.md

-# odin-project-rock-paper-scissors
+# The Odin Project Foundations Course: Rock Paper Scissors
-A small game of rock paper scissors which can be played in the browser and is implemented using JavaScript
+A small game of rock paper scissors which can be played in the browser and is implemented using JavaScript.